simplex-chat/simplex-chat/docs/guide/privacy-security.md

 # Privacy and Security

-SimpleX Chat's default configuration aims to balance privacy, security and convenience.
+SimpleX Chat's default configuration aims to balance privacy, security, and convenience.
 You may want to change the default options to suit your specific needs.

 This page lists all the features and options that affect privacy and security.